Mastersam07/CommitCraft/README.md

 ### With Explanation
 ```
 1. Open Command Palette (Ctrl+Shift+P)
-2. Run "CommitCraft: Generate with Explanation"
+2. Run "GitGenie: Generate with Explanation"
 3. See WHY each message was suggested
 4. Learn to write better commits
 ```